pelinbalci/aws_ml_foundations/OOP/notes/1_magic_methods_inheritance.md

 - Inheritance helps organize code with a more general version of a class and then spicific children.
 - It can make OOP more efficient to write
-- Updates to parent automatically trcikle down to its children.
+- Updates to parent automatically trickle down to its children.

-- If you define a new method to children you can't use it for parent class!